archerbroler/morpheus/README.md

 > correct ettercap configuration display (running as Admin with ssl disectores active)
 ![morpheus v1.6-Alpha](https://dl.dropboxusercontent.com/u/21426454/morpheus-sslBug3.png)

-    By default morpheus (at startup) will replace the original etter.conf/etter.dns provided by ettercap 'to config ettercap framework privileges befor runing morpheus' at framework exit morpheus will revert etter.conf/etter.dns to is original state..
+    By default morpheus (at startup) will replace the original etter.conf/etter.dns files provided by ettercap, at framework exit morpheus will revert files to is original state..

 <br />